freeseek/mochawdl/cromwell.md

 ```
 Making sure the Docker images were manually copied in the `$CACHE_DIR` and then replace `docker://${docker}` with `$IMAGE`.
 The code within the `submit-docker` section will be included in the `script.submit` file that will be located in the `execution` directory of each task

 The **filesystems** sub-stanza will instruct Cromwell to activate [fingerprint](https://cromwell.readthedocs.io/en/stable/Configuring/#call-cache-strategy-options-for-local-filesystem) if you are planning to activate CallCaching.
 This is imperative as on shared filesystems hashes have to be recalculated every time they are requested and this can quickly bring the filesystem down if you are computing hashes of a large number of files.
-Failure to do so will inevitably lead to **Futures Timed Out** errors when Cromwell is configured with CallCaching
+Failure to do so will inevitably lead to **Future Timed Out** or **Futures Timed Out** errors when Cromwell is configured with CallCaching.
+It is possible that for jobs with many tasks run at once you might still get these type of errors.
+While the same job can then be restarted using CallCaching, to completely avoid this issue it might be necessary to impose a maximum limit on the [number of tasks](https://cromwell.readthedocs.io/en/stable/backends/Backends/#backend-job-limits) running at the same by setting the `concurrent-job-limit` variable to a reasonable amount.
+On some NFS setups, when running a job you might get the error `Failed to read_int(".../execution/stdout")` which is the result of asynchronous writing over the `stdout` file between a node running a task and the node running the Cromwell server.
+To obviate this issue, you might want to include the `script-epilogue = "sleep 5 && sync"` option to give enough time to NFS to synchronozie the `stdout` file across nodes before labeling a task as completed

+By setting the [exit-code-timeout-seconds](https://cromwell.readthedocs.io/en/stable/backends/HPC/#exit-code-timeout) option Cromwell will check whether jobs submitted to SLURM are still alive.
 The `check-alive` command was altered from the default [SLURM](https://cromwell.readthedocs.io/en/stable/backends/SLURM/) configuration file to prevent Cromwell to infer that a task has failed when the command that checks for whether the task is alive times out.
 The `5004` value corresponds to the SLURM error code `SLURM_PROTOCOL_SOCKET_IMPL_TIMEOUT` as implemented in [slurm_errno.h](https://github.com/SchedMD/slurm/blob/master/slurm/slurm_errno.h) and [slurm_errno.c](https://github.com/SchedMD/slurm/blob/master/src/common/slurm_errno.c)

 Google Cloud Backend
 --------------------